-Will you be making this Meal Prep Buffalo Chicken Wrap?
+- Meal Prep Buffalo Chicken Meatballs

 Meal prep tools for this recipe

-- I get all my free-range chicken breasts from Butcher Box
+- I get all my free-range chicken breasts from Butcher Box.

-- Get a meat thermometer to make sure your chicken is cooked through
+- Get a meat thermometer to make sure your chicken is cooked through.

 - 2 cups water `

 - 1/2 tsp salt

 - Carrots, celery & ranch dip as optional sides